 Psychotherapist trained as a Jungian analyst and IFS therapist

 If I take a moment to “go inside,” as I would be invited to do at the beginning of an IFS session, what would I find?
+I would find the same stream of thoughts, feelings, physical sensations, anxieties, desires, beliefs, and preoccupations that I would encounter in any type of mindfulness practice.

 The psyche is not an indivisible unity but a divisible and more or less divided whole.
 Although the separate parts are connected with one another, they are relatively independent, so much so that certain parts of the psyche never become associated with the ego at all, or only very rarely.